-- Putting Things on Autopilot with a Pinterest Scheduler
+- Put things on autopilot with a Pinterest scheduler

 To do everything that I’m going to outline in this post will take a couple of months (if you do it correctly), but I promise you it will be worth it.

 1. Create a Pinterest for Business account and set up Rich Pins

 You want to make sure you aren’t using a personal account to build up your Pinterest profile for your website.

 With a Pinterest for Business account, which you can create here, you’ll have access to Pinterest Analytics, as well as the ability to create “Rich Pins.”

 If you have a little money to devote to Pinterest marketing, you can also pay Pinterest to promote your pins with a business account.
 That’s definitely not necessary, but it’s a nice option.
 We experimented with about $50 worth of promoted pins before figuring out we could make our pins go viral on our own, without the help of ads.

 Rich pins make your pins stand out just a bit more by adding a bold link title in your pin description.
 Getting rich pins is really easy (and free).
 You just need to confirm your website within your Pinterest for Business account.

 Once you have a Pinterest for Business account, the next step is to create your “Best Of” board.

 The purpose of this board is to house only pins that link to content on your own website.
 This is not the place to pin other peoples’ stuff.
 You can (and should) make a bunch of other boards for that.